NBA Rumors: Cavaliers Could Trade Tristan Thompson And Kyle Korver For Hassan Whiteside, Per ‘Cavs Nation’

 — Cavaliers Nation (@WeAreCavsNation) August 8, 2018

-Despite the NBA rumors, the Cleveland Cavaliers have given no public indication that either Tristan Thompson or Kyle Korver are on the trading block.
+Despite the NBA rumors, the Cleveland Cavaliers have given no public indication that either Tristan Thompson or Kyle Korver is on the trading block.